aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/pictureframe/get_thumbnail/_index.md

 ## get_thumbnail {#shapethumbnailbounds-float-float}
 Returns shape thumbnail.
-            ShapeThumbnailBounds.Shape shape thumbnail bounds type is used by default.

 ### Returns

-Shape thumbnail.
+Shape thumbnail or null in case when ShapeThumbnailBounds.Appearance is used and a shape doesn't have visible elements.